All You Need to Know About Pentest (VAPT) Report

 The pentest report is equally important to stakeholders, including company executives, developers, customers, vendors, and compliance regulatory bodies.

-Since security analysts prepare the pentest report for companies undergoing a pentest, we’ve listed a few benefits that a company and security analyst derive from the same:
+Since security analysts prepare the penetration testing report for companies undergoing a pentest, we’ve listed a few benefits that a company and security analyst derive from the same:

 FeatureBenefits for the CompanyBenefits for the Security Analyst